Command-line Options

 --num-analysis N

 The number of input subdivisions to use when searching for valid input points.
 The default is 12.
-Increasing this option will slow Herbie down, but may fix the "Cannot sample enough valid points" error.
+Increasing this option will slow Herbie down, but may fix a "Cannot sample enough valid points" error.

 --num-enodes N

 The number of equivalence graph nodes to use when doing algebraic reasoning.
-The default is 8000.
+The default is 4000.
 Increasing this option will slow Herbie down, but may improve results slightly.

 Web shell options